casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

 So far, whenever evaluation cost has been a barrier, each research group has developed their own ad-hoc packet-level simulators of various padding mechanisms for evaluating website fingerprinting attacks and defenses.
-The process typically involves doing a crawl of Alexa top sites over Tor, and recording the Tor cell count and timing information for each page in the trace.
+The process typically involves doing a crawl of Alexa top sites over Nuon, and recording the Nuon cell count and timing information for each page in the trace.
 These traces are then fed to simulations of defenses, which output modified trace files.